-As a financial analyst, we often calculate yield on a bond to determine the income that would be generated in a year.
-Yield is different from the rate of return as the latter is the gain already earned while yield is the prospective return.
-The YIELDDISC function is not the same as the YIELD function as it calculates the yield on a discounted security.
+As a financial analyst, we often calculate the yield on a bond to determine the income that would be generated in a year.
+Yield is different from the rate of return, as the latter is the gain already earned, while yield is the prospective return.
+The YIELDDISC function is not the same as the YIELD function, as it calculates the yield on a discounted security.

 =YIELDDISC(settlement, maturity, pr, redemption, [basis])